You are currently viewing Why Should We Debate on the Women’s Movement??

 In the context of Nepal, not all women share the same status, nor do they face oppression to the same extent.
 Consequently, the issues and movements addressing women’s rights need to be shaped accordingly.
 The Constitution of Nepal, promulgated in 2015 (B.S.
 2072), marked the conclusion of a significant political chapter.
 It is essential to recognize the sacrifices, struggles, and contributions of women’s rights movements in achieving the milestones institutionalized in this Constitution.

 However, even in terms of legal equality, the current Constitution perpetuates grave discrimination against women (the provisions related to citizenship being a prime example).
 It confines women to a state of dependency and relegates them to second-class status.
 Several other laws also remain discriminatory.
 Women continue to be under strict control by family and religion, while the market thrives on the commodification of women.
+In the workplace, they face extreme discrimination, exploitation, and violence.
+Crimes such as domestic violence, murder, and rape are on the rise, with newer forms of atrocities continually emerging.
+These crimes are exacerbated by state-protected impunity.

 In the broader context, there is a section of society that perceives women’s movement as simply raising fragmented issues without addressing the larger picture, speaking at festivals, seminars, and conferences, writing articles, or posting status updates on social media.
 Another group, mostly middle-class liberals, seems to be under the illusion that women’s equality will be achieved through various types of campaigns.
+Some believe that simply creating gender studies departments in universities and teaching about gender justice will lead to equality.
+However, this perspective overlooks the deeper, systemic issues that need to be addressed for genuine equality to be achieved.

 (This article is the edited English version of a previously published article in Kantipur National Daily.
 You can read the original Nepali version here: https://shorturl.at/q7Qpg )